 An RCA may be conducted with RIM community members, sometimes referred to as newcomers, for many reasons.
-The following example objectives can help public health professionals better understand the context and strengths of these communities in order to develop asset-focused approaches to increase COVID-19 vaccination.
+The following example objectives can help public health professionals better understand the context and strengths of these communities in order to develop asset-focused approaches to increase vaccination.

-- Identify RIM communities within and around a geographic area to aid public health authorities, community-based organizations, and faith-based organizations in planning and delivering COVID-19 vaccination services (i.e., mobile vaccination clinics and vaccine education) in their community. - Understand demographics and sociocultural characteristics within these communities in order to tailor or develop approaches to increase COVID-19 vaccination uptake. - Understand beliefs and opinions RIM community members may have about the COVID-19 vaccine recommendations and safety, access to vaccines, and access to information. - Identify communication channels and social networks, and understand how RIM community members use and consume information in order to promote COVID-19 vaccine uptake and disseminate accurate COVID-19 prevention and vaccination resources more effectively. - Identify opportunities for culturally and linguistically appropriate changes to local partnerships, programs, and services to increase accessibility and uptake of - as well as confidence in - COVID - 19 vaccine.
+- Identify RIM communities within and around a geographic area to aid public health authorities, community-based organizations, and faith-based organizations in planning and delivering vaccination services (i.e., mobile vaccination clinics and vaccine education) in their community. - Understand demographics and sociocultural characteristics within these communities in order to tailor or develop approaches to increase vaccination uptake. - Understand beliefs and opinions RIM community members may have about the vaccine recommendations and safety, access to vaccines, and access to information. - Identify communication channels and social networks, and understand how RIM community members use and consume information in order to promote vaccine uptake and disseminate accurate prevention and vaccination resources more effectively. - Identify opportunities for culturally and linguistically appropriate changes to local partnerships, programs, and services to increase accessibility and uptake of as well as confidence in vaccines.